 - Assess an individual for carbohydrate tolerance and set daily carb intake to support this situation.

 - Recommend an elimination of the commonly immunogenic foods (typically grains, legumes, and dairy).
-Folks remove these foods for 30 days, reintroduce and asses for things like mental clarity, physical performance, sleep quality, and ability to go extended periods between meals without suffering cognitive impairment or performance problems.
+Folks remove these foods for 30 days, reintroduce and assess for things like mental clarity, physical performance, sleep quality, and ability to go extended periods between meals without suffering cognitive impairment or performance problems.

 I hope this helps you better understand what the paleo and ketogenic diets are (and are not) and how they can work together (or not).